Miami Maniac: History

-The Miami Maniac first appeared in 1982 and was played by a University of South Carolina undergraduate student named John Routh, who helped create the Gamecocks' mascot Cocky.
+The Miami Maniac first appeared in 1982 and was played by a University of South Carolina (USC) undergraduate student named John Routh, who helped create the Gamecocks' mascot Cocky.
 Routh's performance as Cocky at Gamecock baseball games had such a positive response that he was invited to the 1981 College World Series (CWS) to perform as the Series' official mascot.
 Miami head baseball coach Ron Fraser was impressed by Cocky's performance at the CWS.
 Fraser was always looking for opportunities to promote Hurricane baseball and college baseball generally and decided to create a mascot specifically for Hurricane baseball.

 The following year, in 1982, Fraser and a major university donor helped create the Miami Maniac.
-They decided to introduce the Maniac during Miami's series against Florida State that year and invited Routh down from South Carolina to show students how to work a crowd.
+They introduced the Maniac during Miami's series against Florida State that year and invited Routh down from South Carolina to show students how to work a crowd.
 After the Hurricanes won their first CWS championship in 1982, Fraser offered Routh a permanent position as assistant director of marketing, which included performing as both the Miami Maniac and Sebastian the Ibis.
-Routh, who had just graduated from the University of South Carolina, accepted the position.
+Routh, who had just graduated from USC, accepted the position.
 During his tenure at the Miami, Routh created many of the cheers now associated with Hurricanes athletics.
 The Maniac developed the "C-A-N-E-S...
 Canes!" cheer, which has become a popular tradition among Miami football fans.